benmiller314/whats-the-diff/miller--version-control-and-writing-reflections.md

+The terminology of version "control" comes from computer programming, where it's a mainstay of collaborative projects that continue to evolve after they've been published: the system helps contributors get up to speed on what's happened before, and prevents them from overwriting each other's work willy-nilly.

 But version control is just as helpful for a solo project.
 The best VCSes prompt (or even require) you to write a short summary of what’s new with each new snapshot you save.
 My preferred tool, GitHub Desktop, visually shows me the changes as I’m writing the message, which in turn prompts me to reflect on what’s actually changed, what’s added, what’s taken away... and what I was trying to do when I made those changes.